 Theuterus is an essential part of thefemale reproductive system.
 It is within the uterus that the fetus will develop and remain protected throughout pregnancy.
 As each woman is unique, the morphology of the womb varies.
 But what are the different shapes of the uterus?
 Here's everything you need to know.

-Understanding the uterus before knowing its shape
+Understanding the uterus before knowing its shapes

 Before examining the different shapes of the uterus, we'd like to take a look at the anatomical definition of this reproductive organ and its formation.